 The Committee is governed by the CAMPO Executive Board, reporting to the CAMPO Technical Coordinating Committee (TCC) (and the Wake Transit Planning Advisory Committee (TPAC), as required depending on funding responsibility and recommendations).
 CAMPO staff supports the committee.
 The Committee has no prescribed authority beyond serving as a coordinating body in the region.
 Each jurisdiction works together to implement the goals outlined in the CPT-HSTP and to coordinate transportation services in Wake County and the Raleigh urbanized area.

 Three subcommittees serve as working groups to the MCC.
-Subcommittees typically hold meetings on a monthly basis with their responsibilities and roles outlined as follows:
+Subcommittees typically hold meetings on a monthly or bi-monthly basis with their responsibilities and roles outlined as follows:

 1. MCC Administration – CAMPO Lead